Randomized Benchmarking with Synthetic Quantum Circuits: Discussion

 \section{Discussion}

 }

-In this paper, we have developed a framework for randomized benchmarking---synthetic RB---that both subsumes many existing protocols and provides mechanisms for increasing their efficiency.
-Synthetic RB extends the regime of feasibility of filtered RB methods to high-dimensional systems and expands the range of groups that can be reliably benchmarked, eliminating the need to find appropriate character groups on a case-by-case basis.
-By applying this framework to rotationally invariant systems, we obtain sample complexity improvements of several orders of magnitude over character RB.
+In this paper, we have developed a comprehensive framework for randomized benchmarking---synthetic RB---that both subsumes many existing protocols and provides mechanisms for increasing their efficiency.
+Synthetic RB extends the regime of feasibility of filtered RB methods to high-dimensional quantum systems and expands the range of gate groups that can be reliably benchmarked, eliminating the need to find appropriate character groups on a case-by-case basis.
+When applied to rotationally invariant systems, this framework yields sample complexity improvements of several orders of magnitude over character RB.
+Synthetic RB thus provides the first practical RB tools for high-dimensional spin qudits.